UCLA Anderson School of Management MBA Review

 - Cisco Systems Inc.

-MBA students of UCLA Anderson get access to a powerful alumni network that ranges from lectures delivered by global leaders to coffee chats with recent alumni who work at some of the elite companies of the globe.
+Students of UCLA MBA get access to a powerful alumni network that ranges from lectures delivered by global leaders to coffee chats with recent alumni who work at some of the elite companies of the globe.

 Some Famous Alumni